 - Do you owe them?

 If you already owe them a favour, then this is a good chance for pay back.
-If it is your parent or someone else who fed you and put up with your crap when you were a child, then you definitely owe them.
+If it’s your parent or someone else who fed you and put up with your crap when you were a child, then you definitely owe them.
 Do it for free and do it with a smile.

 - Is it commercial or personal?

 If the question is “I’m having a birthday party, will you do the invites?”, then consider doing it for free.
 No one is making money off of it – it is a genuine favour.
 On the other hand if the question is “I’ve started a business, hook me up with some business cards?”, then you are only obliged to do this for free if you owe them.
-If not, they are taking advantage because it is a commercial venture.
+If not, they are taking advantage of you because it is a commercial venture.
 Give them a quote – you can discount it if you like.

 Creating a Portfolio